remnawave/panel/docs/installation/node/quick-start.md

 :::warning
 Do not use port 61001 as APP_PORT - it is a service port!
-Ensure that APP_PORT is only accessible from your panel IP!
+Make sure APP_PORT is only accessible from your panel IP!
 :::

-5. Create `docker-compose.yml` file, example below.
+5. Create a `docker-compose.yml` file, example below:

 ```yaml title="docker-compose.yml"
 services: